KoKoKotlin/hh-lang/README.md

 Programming language that I make for solving AOC 2023.
 It uses duck typing like python and has support only for the bare minimum that is needed for solving AOC.
-For usage see the example folder (which is still TODO).
+For usage see the example folder.

 ## Grammar:
 ```